ModyQyW/utils/README.md

 #### objectKeys

-Reexported from [ts-extras](https://github.com/sindresorhus/ts-extras).
-Has better types.
+Same as `Object.keys`.
+With better types.
+From [ts-extras](https://github.com/sindresorhus/ts-extras).

 #### objectEntries

-Reexported from [ts-extras](https://github.com/sindresorhus/ts-extras).
-Has better types.
+Same as `Object.entries`.
+With better types.
+From [ts-extras](https://github.com/sindresorhus/ts-extras).

 #### objectFromEntries

-Reexported from [ts-extras](https://github.com/sindresorhus/ts-extras).
-Has better types.
+Same as `Object.fromEntries`.
+With better types.
+From [ts-extras](https://github.com/sindresorhus/ts-extras).

 ### set

 #### setHas

 Same as `Set#has`.
 With better types.
+From [ts-extras](https://github.com/sindresorhus/ts-extras).

 ### promise